emb-riscv/specs-markdown/exceptions-and-interrupts.md

 `ctrl.sptena` is set),
 or `spm` otherwise (when already in handler mode or `ctrl.sptena` is not set).

-In other words, regardless how many nested interrups occur, there is only one context pushed onto the thread stack, and all other nested contexts are pushed onto the main stack.
+In other words, regardless how many nested interrupts occur, there is only one context pushed onto the thread stack, and all other nested contexts are pushed onto the main stack.
 Also all handlers use the main stack, and do not pollute the thread stack, which